chun-eric/van_life/README.md

 - Add new ButtonSet components
 - Added new testimonials

 ## Day 14-16

 - responsive navbar
--
+- responive about page
+- customer testimonials on small screen sizes

 Things to do

 1. Search bar - make it responsive
 2. Finalize functionality for calendar function

-3. responive about page
-4. Redesign login page
+3. Redesign login page
-5. Add book route
+4. Add book route
-6. Design and make booking page
+5. Design and make booking page
-7. Hosts dashobard, income, vans, reviews - make it all responsive
+6. Hosts dashobard, income, vans, reviews - make it all responsive
-8. White side bar showing on very small screens
+7. White side bar showing on very small screens